Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Methodology and experimental setup

 Temperature measurements of the heated-thin-foil sensor are performed with a Infratec 8820 IR camera ($640 \times 512\mathrm{pix}$ Mercury-Cadmium-Telluride detector and Noise Equivalent Temperature Difference $< 25\mathrm{mK}$), capturing images at a frequency of $50\mathrm{Hz}$ with a spatial resolution of $3.8\mathrm{pixels/mm}$.
 To ensure the accuracy of IR temperature measurements the PCB is coated with a thin layer of high-emissivity paint ($\varepsilon = 0.95$).
 The adiabatic wall temperature ($T_{aw}$) is computed from a set of $500$ \textit{cold} images acquired with no heating to the PCB ( $q_j''= 0$); the wall temperature ($T_{w}$) derives from a set of $1000$ \textit{hot} images acquired with heating to the PCB activated.
 The uncertainties associated with the experimental measurements are calculated by a Monte Carlo simulation \citep{minkina2009infrared}, assuming statistically-uncorrelated errors and using the uncertainty values reported in table~\ref{tab:uncertainties}.
 The uncertainty on the Nusselt number is estimated to be lower than $\pm 4\%$.
+Notwithstanding, the IR thermography measurements were conducted three times on different days to ensure the repeatability of the phenomena.